gdm413229/swwmgz_m/README.md

  - Akari Labs CuteEmotion™ Display: Equipped onto your visor to show a wide range of predefined facial expressions in order to convey simple emotions to others.
  - Akari Labs LoudBoi™ Voicebox: Allows you to ｅｍｉｔ.
-Various voice type options are available.
+Additional voice options will be available through add-ons.

 Note: Since you're a robutt you pretty much can swim indefinitely and are also inmune to poison.